-QUADRATURE_WEIGHTS_VANDERMONDE_2D is a FORTRAN90 library which illustrates a method for computing the weights W of a 2D interpolatory quadrature rule, assuming that the points (X,Y) have been specified, by setting up a linear system involving the Vandermonde matrix.
+QUADRATURE_WEIGHTS_VANDERMONDE_2D, a MATLAB library which illustrates a method for computing the weights W of a 2D interpolatory quadrature rule, assuming that the points (X,Y) have been specified, by setting up a linear system involving the Vandermonde matrix.

 We assume that the abscissas (quadrature points) have been chosen, that the interval [A,B]x[C,D] is known, and that the integrals of polynomials of total degree 0 through T can be computed.